natcap/invest.users-guide/source/coastal_blue_carbon.rst

  ...         ...      ...      ...
  ==========  =======  =======  =======

 **Table of Transient Variables for Carbon Accumulation/Disturbance (CSV)**: The provided CSV table contains information related to the transition of carbon into and out of coastal blue carbon pools.
 All non-coastal blue carbon habitat lulc classes are assumed to neither sequester nor emit carbon as a result of change.
+The 'yearly_accumulation' values should be given in terms of tonnes of CO\ :sub:`2`/ha-yr.
+The 'disturbance' values must be given as a decimal percentage.

  ==========  =======  =========  ===================  ======================  ======================  =======================
  lulc-class  pool     half-life  yearly_accumulation  low-impact-disturbance  med-impact-disturbance  high-impact-disturbance